yzyii/uber-email-service/README.md

 ## Frontend

 The frontend is simple single web page using vue.js and the vue-stash plugin.

 Source files are located in: src/main/web

 The frontend is compiled to static resources via npm and can be built using the npm task: npm run build.

 ## Build Setup

-To run, either use the provided gradle wrapper and bootRun task on the command line with: ./gradlew bootRun Or launch the application from the Application.java main method.
+To run, either use the provided gradle wrapper and bootRun task on the command line with: ./gradlew bootRun

-By default, the server will run on port 8080.
+Or launch the application from the Application.java main method.

 External configuration for Mailgun and SendGrid API keys and logging can be found in src/main/resources/application.properties or overridden as required.

 To build a runnable JAR file, use: ./gradlew build.

 You can then run the JAR file with: java -jar build/libs/email-service-0.1.0.jar